-Research has shown that when granting the power of eminent domain many states assume much more responsibility then presently practiced by the State of Montana.
+But what of other states and pipeline rights-of-way?
+Our research has shown that when granting the power of eminent domain many states assume much more responsibility then presently practiced by the State of Montana.
 For example, the Iowa State Commerce Commission first holds hearings to determine the justification for a project before granting eminent domain to common carrier pipelines.
-The commission has the option of regulating pipeline construction, operation and maintenance.
+The Commission has the option of regulating pipeline construction, operation and maintenance.
 The company must hold hearings in each county where property rights will be affected at least 30 days before applying for a permit from the Commission.
 Each affected landowner must receive notification by certified mail.
-Before granting a permit the Commission must consider - among other things - the inconvenience and undue injury which would likely result to property owners.
+Before granting a permit the Commission must consider - amoung other things - the inconvenience and undue injury which would likely result to property owners.
 If construction permits are granted any county board of supervisors can request independent construction inspection within the county.
-These inspectors can require immediate correction of improper construction procedures.
+These inspectors can require immediate corection of improper construction procedures.
+7

-Many other states such as North Dakota, South Dakota, Maryland, Kansaa, Wisconsin and Colorado have also formulated laws which insure that affected property owners are treated fairly and that pipelines are properly constructed.
+Many other states such as North Dakota, South Dakota, Maryland, Kansas, Wisconsin, and Colorado have also formulated laws which insure that affected property owners are treated fairly and that pipelines are properly constructed.
+An analysis of public service commissions and responsibility has been attached as Exhibit "C".